relicta-tech/relicta-site/src/content/blog/why-ai-agents-need-permission.md

 draft: false
 ---

-# Why AI Agents Need Permission
-## The case for a governance layer between agents and production

 AI agents are rapidly moving from experimentation to execution.

 They no longer just *suggest* code changes, release notes, or infrastructure updates.
 Increasingly, they **act**: creating pull requests, tagging releases, updating Jira tickets, deploying services, or modifying production configurations.